louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

    - `name` ← Generated from components (combination of country, city_building, unit, compartment, shelf)

 2. **Box and BoxSlot Models**:
-   - These are new concepts not present in the legacy system
+   - These are not entirely new concepts but rather refinements of existing structures in the legacy system
+   - The legacy system has dedicated tables for boxes (Stamm_Lager_Schuetten) and slots (Stamm_Lager_Schuetten_Slots)
+   - Our new models will enhance these concepts with improved relationships and additional functionality
-   - Boxes will be assigned to StorageLocations
+   - Boxes will be assigned to StorageLocations, similar to the legacy system
-   - Each Box will contain multiple BoxSlots based on BoxType configuration
+   - Each Box will contain multiple BoxSlots based on BoxType configuration, maintaining the existing slot concept
+   - We'll incorporate data from the legacy Stamm_Lager_Schuetten and Stamm_Lager_Schuetten_Slots tables during synchronization

 ### BoxType Configuration Details
 Based on our analysis of the legacy ERP parameters table, we have identified the following configuration options for BoxTypes: